pitchday/white-paper/README.md

 ![Crowdsale Fund allocation](/images/mining-reward-distribution.jpg)

-* 63% allocated to the Miners
+* 63% allocated to the Miners.
 This is for the miners based on PoW and PoS work on the blockchain.
-* 10% allocated to the Community
+* 10% allocated to the Community.
 This amount represents development and users of the platform.
-* 5% allocated to the Foundation
+* 5% allocated to the Foundation.
 This amount is used for supporting the foundation and its operations.

 ## Use of Crowdsale Funds